Golf Tutorials

 Final Thoughts

-Working to beat something complicated like early extension on your own can be hard.
+Working to overcome early extension on your own can be challenging.
 Knowing what's really happening in a fast-moving swing versus what you feel is happening are often two different things.
 That's where we designed Caddie AI to be your personal coach.
-By filming your swing and simply asking it to analyze your hip movement, you can get a clear visual of whether you’re extending early.
+By filming your swing and asking it to analyze your hip movement, you can get a clear visual of whether you’re extending early.
 From there, you can ask for drills matched to your specific flaws, giving you an expert game plan to work on, anytime you want, right from your phone.

 Other posts you might like